borg286/sevtech/README.md

 * You can make glass panes quickly by first dying glass, then crafting 6 of them like normal.

-* Once you unlock JourneyMap, which is possible this Age, you can shift+right click on an ore sample to automatically create a waypoint.
+* Once you unlock JourneyMap, which is possible this Age, you can shift+right click  (NOT WITH AN EMPTY HAND, BUT WITH SOMETHING IN IT) on an ore sample to automatically create a waypoint.
 No more marking your veins manually in the atlas!

-    * Note, this destroys the sample without giving its usual drop, so don't do this for rock crystal samples where you want to collect the stardust

 ### Things to look out for

 * If you see an Enderman you should absolutely try to kill him.
-In a future release see if you can you should make a Luck 3 totem pole as well.
 Ender pearls are important.
 Endermen will only drop ender dusts.
 You can smelt these in the melter and cast them to ender pearls using the pan cast.

 ## What you can do now